-Think electric cars are all expensive?
+Think all electric cars are expensive?
 Think again.
 The electric car market has moved on a lot in the last couple of years, and there are now several compelling electric models that can be had for very sensible money.

 If you're ready to buy we've got over 8000 used electric cars for sale, while if you want more choice, we have over 90,000 used cars for sale. if you're looking to save money, check out our guide to the best PCP deals.